 Women's health care services

-Women's health care services including maternity care, covered reproductive health services, preventive services (well care) and general examinations, gynecology care, and follow-up visits for the above services (check the member's Evidence of Coverage to understand limitations in this area) may be obtained from Kaiser Permanente or Kaiser Permanente network providers without prior authorization.
+Women's health care services including maternity care, covered reproductive health services, preventive services (well care) and general examinations, gynecology care, and follow-up visits (check the member's Evidence of Coverage to understand limitations in this area) may be obtained from Kaiser Permanente or Kaiser Permanente network providers without prior authorization.
 Providers include general and family practitioner, physician's assistant, gynecologist, certified nurse midwife, licensed midwife, doctor of osteopathy, pediatrician, obstetrician or advance registered nurse practitioner.

 The member's primary care provider or personal physician must manage other health conditions, coordinate care, and arrange for referrals to subspecialists.